sindresorhus/sindresorhus.github.com/source/content/apps/any-text.md

 The widget sizes are controlled by Apple.
 The provided size is the largest it allows.

+#### Can you remove the title shown below the widget?

+Apple does not allow removing the title.
+Some apps managed to do it early on, but these days, Apple rejects any attempt at doing that.

 #### How can I remove the date prefix from the inline Lock Screen widget above the clock?

 iOS forces the date to be shown.
 This is out of my control.